ali-zargari/Planify/README.md

 TBA

-[Provide a brief tutorial or steps on how to use the app effectively]
+[Step by step tutorial]

 ## Contributing

 We welcome contributions to Planify!
-If you have suggestions or improvements, please [link to contribution guidelines].
+If you have suggestions or improvements, please [TBA].

 ## Support

-For support, questions, or more information, please [provide contact information or link to support resources].
+For support, questions, or more information, please [TBA].

 ## License

-[Information about the licensing of your app]
+[TBA]